Apart from being the next fashion icon, Anastasia is also a freelance writer and expert on moving (and packing clothes).

 How to Pack Electronics for Moving – General Tips for Staying Safe

-Besides placing your items in the original packages and using the right supplies, there are other steps you should take to ensure the safety of your devices:
+Besides placing your items in the original packages and using the right supplies, there are other things to consider when relocating to a new state to ensure the safety of your devices:

-Use towels, crumpled paper, or bubble wrap to fill empty spaces inside the boxes and prevent your items from bouncing around.
+• Use crumpled packing paper or bubble wrap to fill empty spaces inside the boxes and prevent your items from bouncing around.
+Additionally, you can also use items such as towels and clothes.

 Before taking apart cords and cables, you should take photos with your mobile phone.
 This will come in handy when the time comes to set up all devices again at your new home, as you won’t have to waste time figuring out which cable belongs to which device.